shandysulen/passes-frontend-challenge/README.md

 ## Things I Would Improve

-- The `useDebounce()` hook doesn't work as expected yet but I would follow through with approach
+- The `useDebounce()` hook doesn't work as expected yet but given more time I would follow through with the approach.